 Contributed by Penny de Vine, the creator and author of Travelling Penster

-It’s 4 o’clock in the morning and you’re still half asleep.
-Still, this is the best time to visit the Tsukiji fishmarket in Tokyo, Japan.
-At this hour of the day the biggest fishmarket in the world is buzzing with with small motor carts racing around, watery floors, loud auctions and tons of fresh fish around you.
+It’s 4 o’clock in the morning, and you’re still half asleep.
+Still, this is the best time to visit the Tsukiji fish market in Tokyo, Japan.
+At this hour of the day, the biggest fish market in the world is buzzing with small motor carts racing around, wet floors, loud auctions and tons of fresh fish around you.
 On the photo you see a giant tuna getting sliced into pieces.
 After your visit to Tsukiji, make sure to have some fresh sashimi in one of the nearby stalls.
 It can’t get any fresher than this!

 Contributed by Manouk Bob of Bunch of Backpackers